GoogleCloudPlatform/ai-on-gke/applications/rag/README.md

 By default, this tutorial creates a cluster on your behalf.
 We highly recommend following the default settings.

-If you prefer to manage your own cluster, set `create_cluster = false` in the [Installation section](#installation).
+If you prefer to manage your own cluster, set `create_cluster = false` and make sure the `network_name` is set to your cluster's network in the [Installation section](#installation).
 Creating a long-running cluster may be better for development, allowing you to iterate on Terraform components without recreating the cluster every time.

 Use gcloud to create a GKE Autopilot cluster.
 Note that RAG requires the latest Autopilot features, available on the latest versions of 1.28 and 1.29.